-- The six identified pillars of Arth-Ganga are: - Encouragement of Natural Framing throughout the Ganga River's 5 km length on both sides. - Reuse and monetization of treated sludge and water from STPs;

-- enhancement of opportunities for livelihood, especially for women;

-- Tourism and cultural heritage promotion

-- Public Involvement and Capacity Building

-- enabling local government to achieve better water governance.
+- The Gangas are Nirmal, Aviral, Jan, and Gyan. - The six identified pillars of Arth-Ganga are: - Encouragement of Natural Framing throughout the Ganga River's 5 km length on both sides. - Reuse and monetization of treated sludge and water from STPs; - enhancement of opportunities for livelihood, especially for women; - Tourism and cultural heritage promotion - Public Involvement and Capacity Building - enabling local government to achieve better water governance.

-- Source → The Hindu
+• Source → The Hindu